MiguelSombrero/bloogie-backend/README.md

 ## Todo

+List of things to do in some distant future:

-- Unit tests covers now only router functions.
-No integration tests are implemented
+- More tests; tests covers only router and handler functions
-- Validations object could be more comprehensive
-- With real-life blog service, it would be nice to have more interaction.
-At least `Comment` and `Like` model objects would be nice
+- Expanding domain to have more interaction (Comments, Likes, Pictures ...)
+- Better validations for domain objects
+- Authorization for PUT and DELETE endpoints, allowing handle only resources you own
+- Security settings; cors policies, csrf security, https etc.